Ask Your Questions We Will Help You!

 Our mail forwarding service ensures that you receive only the packages and letters you really want.
 You simply choose which items you want, where and when you want them sent, and we’ll forward them on to you at any destination in the world!

-Yes, we offer tracking if you choose Priority mail delivery with the USPS, First Class is a more cost effective alternative but it does not offer tracking information.
+Yes, we offer tracking information if you choose Priority mail delivery or higher with the USPS, First Class is a more cost effective alternative but it does not offer tracking information.
 We also provide tracking information on other couriers if it is provided to us from the courier at the time of shipment.

 Yes.
-We can forward mail internationally with no problems.
+We can forward mail internationally with no problem.
 However, for packages, it may require a customs form and there may be taxes or duty fees involved depending on the contents.

 Security is very important to us, and we make sure your personal information and mail are kept safe.
 When you sign up, billing is handled automatically and no financial information is stored in our systems.
 You are the only person with access to your online account or passwords and all data is handled via secure servers.
 Our sorting and storage facility is secured and all staff members that handle mail have been thoroughly screened.